ProtoconNet/protocon-general-doc/docs/run/handover.rst

 How to Run
 ---------------------------------------------------

-| Under above scenario, it works along the following steps,
+| Under the scenario above, it follows the steps below.

 * *A* is running as a suffrage node and wants to replace it with *A-sub*.
 * After confirming that *A* is in **CONSENSUS** state, run *A-sub* with ``node run`` command using the above config.